Normioffi/Aniki/README.md

 |`ageRating`|The age rating|"enum"|
 |`subtype`|The subtype|"enum"|

-# Helping
+# Kitsu JSON format

-Do you have an anime api to suggest?
-Make a pull request!
+Example with an anime search

+See the [Github](https://github.com/Normioffi/Aniki/blob/main/json-example/kitsu.json) for the example (The data are too long to fit here.)